wxWidgets/wxWidgets/samples/internat/readme.txt

    the language name if only 1 argument is given).

 Q. How to do translations to other language?
-A. First of all, you will need the GNU gettext tools (see the next question).
+A. First of all, you will need the GNU gettext tools (see the next questions).
    After you've probably installed them, type the following (example is for Unix and you should do exactly the same under Windows).